'That's bird poop': Charges dropped against star quarterback after false test found cocaine on his car

 "I was informed that the test did come back and that there was no controlled substance found," Al Eargle, a prosecutor for the region including Saluda County, told the Savannah Morning News.

-Werts, a redshirt junior who set passing records at GSU last year, had left his grandmother's apartment in Clinton, South Carolina, for the nearly three-hour drive back to the college in Statesboro, Georgia, when he was pulled over just after 9 p.m. last month.
-According to a police report, he was clocked traveling at 80 mph and didn't immediately stop for officers.
+Werts, a redshirt junior who set passing records at GSU last year, had left his grandmother's apartment in Clinton, South Carolina, for the nearly three-hour drive back to the college in Statesboro, Georgia, when he was pulled over just after 9pm last month.
+According to a police report, he was clocked traveling at 128km/h and didn't immediately stop for officers.

 Werts later told officers he didn't feel safe pulling over on a dark, remote road and had called 911 to tell them he was trying to make it to the better-lit town of Saluda before stopping.